Psychedelic/plug-docs/docs/build-an-app-examples/build-app-buy-me-a-coffee.md

 ![](imgs/buy-me-coffee-example.png)

 We're going to build a very simple application called "Buy me a coffee".

-It'll have a button that when pressed, request the connection to the Plug wallet and a transfer!
+It'll have a button that when pressed, requests the connection to the Plug wallet and a transfer!

 ## Requirements 🤔